kahliloppenheimer/kahliloppenheimer.github.io/_posts/2015-07-22-java-8-grep-with-streams.md

 All we need to do after that is filter those lines by matching on our pattern (built into Java.lang.String), and we're done!

-### The `getPath` method
-I also called a `getPath` function, which is simply defined as:

-{% highlight java %}
-public static Path getPath(String fileName) throws IOException {
-    String homeDir = System.getProperty("user.home");
-    return Paths.get(fileName.replaceFirst("~", homeDir));
-}
-{% endhighlight %}

-This lets people pass in paths like `~/Desktop`, where `~` makes the path relative to your home directory.
-It also constructs and returns a `java.nio.path` object, which `java.nio.Files::lines` requires.

 ### The `main` method
-Finally, we can give our Grep class a main method so that we can call it from the command line.
+Now, we can give our Grep class a main method so that we can call it from the command line.

 {% highlight java %}